 Henry R Gardner was born January 13, 1966.
 He was the second son of Francis and Dorothy (Iffland) Gardner.
 Growing up, he spent his time between Waltham and the family’s house on Cape Cod.
 He enjoyed the outdoors and was active in many sports, such as hiking, bicycling, skiing, and sailing.
 He was a member of the Appalachian Mountain Club and participated in many of their programs.

-To send flowers in memory of Henry R Gardner, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Henry R Gardner, please visit our Heartfelt Sympathies Store.

 After the death of his father, Henry and his two brothers took over running the family business, the Frank E. Randall Company.
 The company made dial indicators for many different purposes and was internationally known for their products.
 When the business closed, Henry decided to pursue a career change and enrolled at Bentley College in Waltham.
 He graduated Magna Cum Laude with a Bachelor of Sciences degree in Computer Management Systems in 2007.